ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

 If your organization has an Exchange hybrid deployment and has enabled Microsoft Teams, users can use the Teams chat application for instant messaging.
 For the cloud-based user, the Teams chat data (also called 1xN chats) is saved to their primary cloud-based mailbox.
 When an on-premises user uses the Team chat application, their primary mailbox is located on-premises.
 To get around this limitation, Microsoft has released a new feature where a cloud-based storage area (called a cloud-based mailbox for on-premises users) is created to store Teams chat data for on-premises users.
 This lets you use the Content Search tool in the Security & Compliance Center to search and export Teams chat data for on-premises users.

-Here are the requirements and limitation for setting up and to set up and search cloud-based mailboxes for on-premises users:
+Here are the requirements and limitations for setting up cloud-based mailboxes for on-premises users:

 - The user accounts in your on-premises directory service (such as Active Directory) must be synchronized with Azure Active Directory, the directory service in Office 365.
 This means that a mail user account is created in Office 365 and is associated with a user whose primary mailbox is located in the on-premises organization.

+- The user whose primary mailbox is located in the on-premises organization must be assigned a Microsoft Teams license and an Exchagne Online Plan 1 license.

 - The cloud-based mailbox for on-premises users is used only store Teams chat data.
 An on-premises user can't sign in to the cloud-based mailbox or access in any way.
 It can't be used to send or receive email messages.